Managing backups in Yandex Managed Service for Valkey™

 -

 backupId: Backup ID.
-To find out the ID, get a list of folder backups. -
+To find out the ID, get the list of backups in the folder. -

 name: Cluster name. -